Zinc Essential For Health

 A Simple Taste Test

-Your Naturopath can do a simple taste test to determine if you have a zinc deficiency.
+As a Naturopath, I do a simple taste test to determine if my clients have a zinc deficiency.
 The test involves holding a solution in your mouth for 10 seconds and assessing your taste response.
 The test relies on the presence of gustin, a zinc-dependent enzyme.
 A lack of zinc reduces the activity of gustin, thus altering your taste perception.[1]

 Zinc protects your cells from free radical damage, providing antioxidant defence.
 Other actions include supporting healthy immunity and improving appetite and digestive function.
 Its ability to increase the healing rate of acne and wounds makes it indispensable for skin health.
 Also playing a key role in blood sugar metabolism, for greater blood sugar control.